SophieHubert/lab-web-scraping-multipages/readme.md

 #### Practice web scraping

 As you've seen, scraping the internet is a skill that can get you all sorts of information.
-Here are some little challenges that you can try to gain more experience in the field:
+Here are some little challenges to gain more experience in the field:

 - Retrieve an arbitrary Wikipedia page of "Python" and create a list of links on that page: `url ='https://en.wikipedia.org/wiki/Python'`
 - Find the number of titles that have changed in the United States Code since its last release point: `url = 'http://uscode.house.gov/download/download.shtml'`